Taylor Swift Eras Tour poster: she plays a pink guitar in an iridescent bodysuit onstage

 A soundmark is a trademark in audio form.
 The legal test is identical to any other mark: the sound must function as a source identifier.
 It tells consumers who a product or service comes from.

 The classic examples built that association through consistent commercial repetition.
-The NBC chimes: three notes, same sequence, always NBC.
-The MGM lion's roar: plays before the studio's films, always MGM.
-Intel's five-note jingle, placed identically across decades of advertising.
-Pitbull's grito, his signature yell derived from traditional Mexican vocal expression, registered as a soundmark after years of documented commercial use.
+The NBC chimes: three notes, same sequence, always NBC (USPTO Serial 72349496).
+The MGM lion's roar: plays before the studio's films, always MGM (USPTO Serial 73553567).
+Intel's five-note chime, registered as a sound mark by Intel (USPTO Serial 75332744).
+Pitbull's grito, his signature "EEEEEEEYOOOOOO" call rooted in the Latin musical tradition of the grito, registered with the USPTO after years of documented commercial use.

 Each of those sounds stopped being just a sound and became a brand signal.
 Listeners encountered it the same way, in the same context, repeatedly, until the connection between sound and source was automatic.
 That learned commercial association is what trademark law protects.